elastic/elasticsearch-river-couchdb/README.md

 Note, this feature requires the `lang-javascript` plugin.

 Any other script language supported by ElasticSearch may be used by setting the `scriptType` parameter to the appropriate value.
-If unspecified, the defualt is "js" (javascript).
+If unspecified, the default is "js" (javascript).
 See http://www.elasticsearch.org/guide/reference/modules/scripting.html for details.

 The **ctx.doc** can be changed and its value can will be indexed (assuming its not a deleted change).
 Also, if **ctx.ignore** is set to true, the change seq will be ignore and not applied.